johnheroy/node-starter/README.md

 # Node Starter Pack

-This is a starter pack for Node.js backend applications.
-After mostly writing Java and Kotlin for the past several years and having dabbled in Node.js (with plain vanilla ES5 back in 2014 and 2015), I thought it would be fun and interesting to see how far Node.js development tools have come.

-In particular I wanted to explore these tools:

-* Typescript
+Starter pack for full-stack Node.js + TypeScript applications.

+## Stack

-* Inversify
+* Node.js - runtime
+* TypeScript - for readability
+* TypeORM - for modeling and persisting data to a relational db
+* Express - Node.js web framework
+* TypeScript Express Decorators (TSED) - declarative REST routing
 * RxJS
-* TypeORM
-* Visual Studio Code (for writing code and live debugger)
-* Windows Subsystem for Linux (WSL)

 ## Overview

-Right now this is kind of a slimmed down CRUDish app with two endpoints
+Slimmed down CRUDish app with two REST endpoints:

 * `GET /hello?name=<optional name>` - sends `Hello <name or World if not provided>` as a plaintext response and logs the "hello" as an entry in Postgres (with id, name, and created_at columns)
 * `GET /hello/all` - sends back a JSON array of all "hellos" in the database

-The idea is that one can copy this repo and then use the hellos resource as an example and starting point for some real CRUD data.

 ## Instructions